 Irish Laws say "Stay Covered"

-At first glance, there seems to be no law against skinny-dipping or getting a tan without pale bits.
-But two Irish laws may apply if you drop your textiles and somebody decides to take offense:
+At first glance, there seems to be no clear rule against skinny-dipping or bans on stripping off on the beach, but two Irish laws may apply if you ditch your clothes and someone else feels offended:

-- The Public Order Act of 1935 criminalizes nudity if the nudist intends to offend.
+- The Criminal Law Act of 2017 replaces an earlier public order from 1935, and criminalizes nudity only if the nudist intends to cause "fear, distress or alarm."

-Curiously enough, local authorities would have the power to establish clothes-free or clothing-optional areas on beaches.
+Technically, local governments already have the power to establish clothes-free or clothing-optional areas on beaches.
 But none do, preferring to turn a blind eye to the problem.
-This might well be due to fear of a public opinion backlash should any authority be perceived to further "indecent behavior."

-Now here's a curious fact—Irish beaches feature amongst the most popular nudist beaches in the world.
-Not a bad effort considering that there are no nudist beaches in Ireland.
+Now here's a curious fact— despite the laws, Irish beaches are some of the most popular nudist beaches in the world.
+This is pretty impressive considering that there are no official nude beaches in Ireland.

-Zones of Tolerance: Where to "Get Nekkid" in Ireland
+Zones of Tolerance: Where to Go Nude in Ireland

 - Brittas Bay